robertpp/OfficeDocs-SkypeForBusiness/Teams/rooms/signals.md

   - Microsoft Teams
 ms.localizationpriority: medium
 search.appverid: MET150
-description: In this article you will learn about the health signals that are available for Windows, Android, and MDEP devices and what remediation is available for each.
+description: In this article shows you the health signals that are available, not available, or not applicable for Teams Rooms on Windows, Teams Rooms on Android, Collab bar (Android) and MDEP.
-f1keywords:
 ---

 # Signals